Pointcut: Execution

 Whenever the program execution reaches one of the join points described in the pointcut, a piece of code associated with the pointcut (called advice) is executed.
 This allows a programmer to describe where and when additional code should be executed in addition to already-defined behavior.
 Pointcut permits the addition of aspects to existing software, as well as the design of software with a clear separation of concerns, wherein the programmer weaves (merges) different aspects into a complete application.

 Example

 Suppose there is an application where we can modify records in a database.
 Whenever users modify the database, we want to have a log of information regarding who is modifying the records.
 The traditional way to log is to call a log method just before modifying the database.
 With aspect-oriented programming, we can apply pointcut to the Modify Database method and have an advice that is called to log the required information.

 Expressions

-Following are some of the important pointcut expressions supported by AspectJ.
+Following are some important pointcut expressions supported by AspectJ.
 These expressions can be combined using logical operators.